mtalijanac/associations/docs/Implementation.md

 <!-- KEYER -->
 ## Keyer

-Keyer is java Function which associates data, by assigning data a unique key.
+Keyer is java Function which associates data, by assigning key to a data.

 TimeCache is "correlation map".
 In 'normal' map we associate a key with a value.
 In TimeCache we associate a value with other - correlated - value.